 Subject teachers will set work that is of an appropriate level and length to ensure that it makes an important contribution to the learning process.

-If students need any help with homework, after school sessions are available in the library from Monday to Friday until 5.00pm.
+If students need any help with homework, after-school sessions are available in the Study Centre from Monday to Thursday until 5pm and until 4pm on Fridays.

 How do I find out about my child’s progress?